 - Government agencies or nonprofit organizations significantly funded or reimbursed by government agencies

 There are no deadlines and applications may be submitted at any time during the year.
-Each request is reviewed by staff and will usually receive a written response within thirty days.
+Each request is reviewed by staff and will receive a response once a decision has been made.

 Those requests deemed consistent with the interests and resources of the Foundation will be evaluated further and more information will be requested.
 Staff may request a site visit, conference call, or meeting.
 All grants are reviewed and approved by the Trustees at one of their three board meetings in May, September, or December.